ropg/pinapl/README.md

 :---- | :----------
 `filename` | *(string)* The name of the file to be viewed.
 `wrapfunction` | *(function)* This is a pointer to a function that can be used to wrap the lines in the file.
 This function is called for each line in the file, with the line as the first argument and the width of the screen in characters as the second.
 It must return a table with lines to be displayed, each maximally as long as the screen is wide.
 Here you can either pass a pointer to your own function (without brackets = pointer to function) or use on of the three built-in functions: `wrap`, `wordwrap` or `cut`. `wrap` simply wraps the lines around, breaking them wherever they hit the screen edge. `wordwrap` breaks at word boundaries, and `cut` just shows the first part of each line that is longer than the screen is wide.
 These three are functions in pineapple's namespace, so unlike your own function they need to be passed as `p.wordwrap`, etc. The default is `wrap`.
 `logmode` | *(boolean)* By default the file loads and the user sees the beginning of the file.
 In `logmode` some special things happen.
 First of all the user sees the end of the file.
 If the file grows, the screen scrolls along.
 Furthermore, if the user scrolls back, the foreground colour changes (to yellow, unless you change the `vf_past_fg` default) to indicate that the screen is no longer scrolling when the file grows.
-As soon as the user pages all the way down, the screen goes white again to indicate that the screen is now receiving any additions to the file.
+As soon as the user pages all the way down, the letter become white again to indicate that the screen is now "locked to the bottom" as it were, scrolling when new lines are added to the file.
 `font`, `xscale`, `yscale`, `ygap` | *(numbers)* Optional parameters determining how the display renders the text.
 Font is one of three system fonts (7x8, 8x8 or 8x12 pixels), times their x and y multiplication factors (xscale and yscale). ygap is the line spacing in pixels. `viewfile` by default uses FONT3 (8x12 pixels), with a gap of two pixels between the lines (`ygap`) to make things readable.

 ### return values